 If you still have access to your massage therapy treatment room try and imagine entering the room for the first time.
 Try and spot the details that you might miss in daily life such as decor or temperature.
 Are there any drafts or do you notice any marks or chips in your paint that you have never seen before?
 As long as they are not completely self isolating, ask a family member to act as a guinea pig, walk them through your treatment process as if they were a client and ask them for their honest feedback, warts and all!
 You never know what you might discover!

 Have you been struggling during treatments but just soldiering on?
 As therapists we can often neglect taking care of ourselves, overworking to try and build our massage therapy businesses.
 But now is the perfect time to address those aches and pains.
 Check out our exercises for massage therapists and find what works for you so that you can incorporate them into a healthier routine once the COVID-19 situation eases.
-And speaking of routines, check out why when your massage therapy business opens up again you should leave 40 minute breaks between your clients.
+And speaking of routines, check out why even without the procedures needed right now you should always be leaving 40 minute breaks between your clients.

 There is no doubt keeping fit and healthy is going to be challenging especially if you are in self isolation.
 Luckily there are lots of great workouts out there that don't require lots of equipment or even space and we have shared a list of them for you (and for sharing with your clients) below;